itiszac/noob/README.md

 # Noob

-Noob is a project scaffold that attempts to give a noobs like myself the ability to quickly start a frontend client with all of the necessary configurations setup.
+Noob is a project scaffold that attempts to give noobs like myself the ability to quickly start a frontend client with all of the necessary configurations setup.

 ## Getting Started